jlelong/LaTeX-Workshop-wiki/FAQ.md

 ### LaTeX-Workshop uses <kbd>Ctrl</kbd>+<kbd>M</kbd> for fonts keybindings

 vscode sets <kbd>Ctrl</kbd>+<kbd>M</kbd> to `editor.action.toggleTabFocusMode`.
 We define a new keybinding for `editor.action.toggleTabFocusMode`: <kbd>Ctrl</kbd>+<kbd>L</kbd>, <kbd>Ctrl</kbd>+<kbd>M</kbd>.

+## Syntax Highlighting does not work for most elements

+Please change VS Code theme you are using.
+For example, **Visual Studio Dark** and **Visual Studio Light** do not work with LaTeX Workshop.